nimrods8/KITCTF-CTF-2022/README.md

 Combining that with a small `NOP` sled and the useful `jmp rsi`, our lower part of stack would look something like this:
 ![](https://github.com/nimrods8/KITCTF-CTF-2022/blob/main/be_brave2.PNG)

 The original return address is at *7fffffffe458*.
-The CPU is simply loading whatever is in that address to the RIP register.
+When executing the `ret` opcode, the CPU is simply loading whatever is in that address to the RIP register.
 So, the next execution would be the code at *0x4012a9*:

-`pop rbx`   - this opcode would consume the next 8 bytes of the stack, and (incidentally) place them in RBP.
+`pop rbx`   - this opcode would consume the next 8 bytes of the stack (marked in the yellow rectangle), and (incidentally) place them in RBP.
 The new RSP would now point to *7fffffffe468*.
-`ret`       - this opcode, again, takes the contents of the stack, where the RSP points to, and loads it to RIP...
+`ret`       - this opcode, again, takes the contents of the stack, where the RSP points to, and loads it to RIP.
+This is pointing to values in the blue rectangle.
 So, we'll be sliding down the stack using return-oriented-execution from `main` itself.

-As you'll notice, at the bottom we are left with just one 8-byte slice, so we can't use the `pop rbx` anymore.
+As you'll notice, at the bottom we are left with just one 8-byte slice (marked in the pink rectangle), so we can't use the `pop rbx` trick anymore.
 This is why we use the return address of *0x4012aa* which is just the `ret` part of the duo.
-The next address on the stack which we are about to jump to is currently *7fffffffe500*, which changes execution up to our the shellcode we injected earlier.
+The next address on the stack which we are about to jump to is currently *7fffffffe500* (in the green rectangle), which changes execution up to our shellcode, which we injected earlier, and specifically to *7fffffffe500*.

 So, now the server will be running:
 ```
-    nop
+90       nop
-    nop
+90       nop
-    nop
+90       nop
-    nop
+90       nop
-    jmp rsi
+ff e6    jmp rsi
 ```
-Since RSI contains the address of the original `buffer`, we now have code execution on the server, and naturally, we can have more shellcode injected there...
+Since RSI still contains the address of the original `buffer`, we now have code execution on the server, and naturally, we can have more shellcode injected there...